Of Time and Stamps

 Finally, now that we’ve secured block timestamps and have all of those beacons firing, let’s talk about why we would bother with such a complex system.

-After integrating the Beacons pallet (your validators produce time beacons), then the Temporal pallet (your blocks use beacons to compute provable timestamps), it is time to integrate the Temporal Transaction pallet, which we simply call “transaction type 3” from time to time.
+In that design, after integrating the Beacons pallet (your validators produce time beacons), then the Temporal pallet (your blocks use beacons to compute provable timestamps), it was time to integrate the Temporal Transaction pallet, which we simply call “transaction type 3” from time to time.

 The idea behind this new kind of transaction is to add a proof of signing time directly into the transaction header.
 But why?